Yaohua-Chang/ML-Final-Exam/README.md

 Answer: (a)

 ## Chapter 6
+1. What’s not the part of streamlining workflows with pipelines?

+    * a.
+Scaling dataset
+    * b.
+Dimensionality Reduction
+    * c.
+Spliting dataset into training set and test set
+    * d.
+Learning Algorithm

+Answer: (c)

+2. What’s part of dataset worked for model selection in holdout method?

+    * a.
+Training dataset
+    * b.
+Validation dataset
+    * c.
+Test dataset
+    * d.
+Original dataset

+Answer: (b)

-1. Which of the following options is/are true for K-fold cross-validation?
+3. Which of the following options is/are true for K-fold cross-validation?
     * a.
 Increase in K will result in higher time required to cross validate the result.
     * b.
 Higher values of K will result in higher confidence on the cross-validation result as compared to lower value of K.
     * c.
 If K=N, then it is called Leave one out cross validation, where N is the number of observations.